marklechner/marklechner/README.md

 My name is Mark Lechner.
 I'm a security-focused technology leader.

-🔭 I’m currently working on security for large language models

 My interests are:
 - Tehcnology in general 🧑‍💻
 - Cyber Security 🔒